 Lara J. Edelstein, an associate based in the Hollywood office of Conroy Simberg, has extensive experience in appellate law and litigation support, having argued hundreds of cases in the circuit courts, the District Courts of Appeal and the Supreme Court of Florida.
+She also has experience in construction law, personal injury and first party matters.
 She is admitted to practice in all state and federal district courts in Florida.
 Lara is also admitted to practice in Georgia and regularly collaborates with the attorneys in Conroy Simberg's Thomasville, Ga. office.

 Lara began her career as an Assistant Attorney General representing the State of Florida in criminal appellate proceedings.
 Lara also spent ten years as in-house appellate counsel to an automobile insurance carrier where she handled appeals and provided litigation support to the staff attorneys.